 “I’ll go sailing around for a little while.”

 “I’ll go to Africa and do some hunting.”

 “Then, I’ll probably find some way to get myself killed.”

 During the Spanish Civil War, Errol had likewise tried his hand as a war correspondent, one of several efforts, foreshadowing Sean, to prove he wasn’t just an actor.
-He funded and documented a science project for his biologist father and wrote a play and three books: a novel, a nonfiction account of his sailing expeditions, and his autobiography, My Wicked, Wicked Ways.
+He funded and documented a science project for his biologist father and wrote a play and three books: a novel, a nonfiction account of his sailing expeditions, and My Wicked, Wicked Ways, his autobiography.
 The first two are out of print, but the third has never been out of print since it was published soon after his death, and it’s often cited as the gold standard of movie-star memoirs.
 Errol had help with My Wicked, Wicked Ways, but he nevertheless could turn a phrase, as when he summed up his marriage to Lili as an “impossible snarl of two volatile people” from which “there came something good anyway.”
 The something good was Sean.

 He was enjoying more than food and liquor at Frankie’s house, as the flat was called after the houseboy.
 Tim Page, who soon became one of Sean’s closest friends, is said to have been the model for Dennis Hopper’s wiggy character in Apocalypse Now, and he set the tone at Frankie’s house.
 A lot of women came and went.
 A lot of pot was smoked.
 So was a lot of opium.